 I would still have some salt in the water, around 0.3%.
 Make sure there is good water circulation as oxygen levels are low at these higher temperatures.

 There is a theory that Costia may inhabit the cloaca or anal pore of fish which may protect them from chemical treatments.
 This may explain why there is sometimes a recurrence of the disease.
-Using the high water temperature treatment method would stop this happening.
+Using the high water temperature treatment method would stop this from happening.

 Equipment such as aquariums, nets, filters and hoses exposed to the parasite can re-spread the disease even if they have been dried out.